MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview.md

 ## Getting started

 Setting up [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] doesn't take long.
+You can also [request a trial](https://experience.dynamics.com/trials/) to try out your use cases.
 The following topics will help you get started quickly.

 -   [Get started with Social Engagement](get-started.md): Find important information to help you get around in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].